 The goods you send back for whatever reasons are handled in the returns area.
 Some fulfillment centers also have a hazmat area.
 There is surprisingly little separate office space, and most functions like HR merely have a couple of desks somewhere on the warehouse floor.
 Both locations I visited were climatized.
 There was a lot of visual management to help the workers in their jobs.

 On a side note, a lot of fulfillment centers seem to have a tower outside the building and a bridge for people to enter on the second floor.
 I believe that the ground floor space is the most valuable one to Amazon for inbound and outbound shipments, and hence the entrance for people is on the second floor (as is the cafeteria).
+Additionally, this keeps foot traffic and vehicle traffic separated for safety reasons.

 Inbound Value Stream